 What is the Step Up For Students Program?

 It is an initiative of the Florida Tax Credit (FTC) Scholarship Program.
 The innovative program provides K-12 education scholarships for qualifying low-income students who are entering kindergarten or first grade OR who attended public school the previous year.
 The scholarships give low-income parents the opportunity to choose the K-12 school that best meets their children’s needs.
-The scholarships cover up to a projected $5,886 for private school tuition and books or up to $500 in transportation costs to an out-of-district public school.
+The scholarship paid up to $6,342 for Kindergarten–5th grade, $6,631 for 6th-8th grade and $6,919 for 9th-12th grade for the 2017-18 school year up to $750 in transportation costs to an out-of-district public school.

 NEW & RENEWAL families: We are accepting applications and supporting documents for the 2017-18 school year.
 All Applications are processed on a first-come, first-served basis if funding is available.